-Fly in a Spitfire
+Fly in the Harvard

 This unique full-day experience includes three flights - in the WWII Harvard "warbird", the modern Cessna and the more challenging Piper Super Cub.
 You will take the controls of each aircraft, be given a behind-the-scenes glimpse of the historic Goodwood Aerodrome, including a private tour of the hangars and a chance to meet the aviation team.
 Price £1195